mbitson/mcg/README.md

 ###<a href="http://mcg.mbitson.com/">Click here to view the tool!</a>

 # What's New?
+* 1/10/16 - Added support for AngularJS2 Material 2 Framework.
+* 1/10/16 - Added ability to export in a format recognized for reimport by MCG.
+(Enables sharing of palettes)
 * 12/18/15 - GitHub user Simon04 added support for automatic text-color contrast calculations.
 Thank you!
 * 10/16/15 - Updated angular, it's dependencies, and other third party tools.
 Added SpeedDial from Material Design library.
 * 10/9/15 - Import from AngularJS Material Design default palettes or from your own AngularJS Material Design Color Palette definition code!